AsirAAlam/AsirAAlam/README.md

-## Hi there 👋, I'm Asir Alam 🤠
+## Hi there, I'm Asir Alam 👋
-- 🔭 I’m currently working on a Computer Science MS at the University of Central Florida
+- 🔭 Computer Science MS student at the University of Central Florida
 - 👨‍💻 Incoming SWE @ Meta
 - 📫 How to reach me:
   - Email: alvi.abrar29@gmail.com